-While the delicious spread of food is easily Thanksgiving's main attraction, a well-decorated tablescape can help show off all those tasty eats.
+While the delicious spread of food is easily the holidays' main attraction, a well-decorated tablescape can help show off all those tasty eats.
 After all, when you're putting that much energy into the meal, you'll probably want the final presentation to look good.

-Plus, a little Thanksgiving décor makes the holiday feel more festive, too.
+Plus, a little holiday décor makes the day feel more festive, too.
 From the elegant look of pretty fall flowers to the laid-back look of pumpkins paired with plaid, decorating your table with something a little more festive is one sure way to be crowned the hostess with the mostest.

 Fold Your Napkins in a Fancy Way

 Don't worry—this napkin-folding style is easier than it looks!
 All you have to do is fold it in half so that it's in the shape of a large triangle, then just tie it in a loose knot.
 It may be simple, but it's a fun and fresh alternative to the typical rectangular shape that most people go for.

 Consider Edible Décor

 This table idea from The College Housewife is a feast for your eyes and your stomach.
 Lay a table cloth and style colorful fruits and nuts down its length to create an entirely edible centerpiece.

 Put a Mini Pumpkin on Every Plate